 Not necessarily, but it is common practice.

 Typically, a thesis is advised by both the group leader, who will oversee the progress, and a professor or post-doc, who will work with you more closely.
 In inter-disciplinary work, there might be two supervisors from the two fields you are connecting with your thesis.

 Yes, it is.
-We want to answer this question only for changing the subject within the.
 We have to distinguish between different possibilities.

 - You want to change the working title of your thesis.
 Doctoral programme, field of study and supervisor are not going to be changed.
 In this case you should talk to your supervisor and your dean of studies and agree with them on the change of the working title.
 If you already have made the announcement of your doctoral thesis please do it again with the new working title.